usertxt/discordbot/README.md

 default_fiat = 'CURRENCY'
 ```

-## Usage
+## Commands
 In the Discord chat channel your bot has joined, use the following command to prompt the bot:
 ```
 !price <crypto> <fiat>
 ```

-#### Examples
+**Examples:**

-The following command will return the price of Bitcoin vs the default currency you have chosen in your config:
+This command will return the price of Bitcoin vs the default currency you have chosen in your config:

 ```
 !price bitcoin